How to build dynamic blocks in a flow email (new editor)

 Step 5: add dynamic product details

-After the data source is set up, you can move on to using variables to include text in your email.
+After the data source is set up, you can use tags to add text in your email.
 Since this email is for an abandoned cart flow, it’s important to show the name of the product left behind, along with other details like a price and link to purchase.

 To input the product title in your block: